Hong Kong Transit-Oriented Development Model: What Can We Learn From?

 1. Land Policy

 Under Chinese sovereignty, all public land in Hong Kong is owned by the state, and all properties are under leasehold contracts.
-With this, it is relatively easy for the Hong Kong government to terminate the lease and compensate the people with a fair amount (with pre-railway valuation) for the MTR construction or stations to be developed.
-Furthermore, this also allows the government to be able to give the land development rights on top of the MTR stations for the R+P model.
-This is one of the largest advantage that Hong Kong have, and allows it to implement this model with relative ease, whereas in countries with freehold landowners, compensation and legal bottlenecks from negotiating for parcels would escalate the cost substantially.
+With this, it is relatively easy for the Hong Kong government to terminate the lease and compensate people with a fair amount (with pre-railway valuation) for the MTR construction or stations to be developed.
+Furthermore, this also allows the government to be able to give land development rights on top of the MTR stations for the R+P model.
+This is one of the biggest advantage Hong Kong have, and it allows them to implement this model with relative ease, whereas in countries with freehold landowners, compensation and legal bottlenecks from negotiating for parcels would escalate the cost substantially.

 2. Densely Populated City